Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 The English tenor, Gerald English, studied at the Royal College of Music, and was a pupil of Jennifer Ryan.

-From 1960 to 1977 Gerald English worked as a professor at the Royal College of Music in London, and since 1977 he has been director of the Victoria College of The Arts in Melbourne, where his activity as concert and opera singer is centred.
+From 1960 to 1977 Gerald English worked as a professor at the Royal College of Music in London, and since 1977 he was Director of the Victoria College of The Arts in Melbourne, where his activity as concert and opera singer was centred.

-Recordings: HMV (Incoronazione di Poppea by Monteverdi), Harmonia Mundi (Bach Cantatas, The Pilgrim's Progress by Vaughan Williams, Te Deum by H. Purcell, Songs of Dowland, Ward und Purcell), Vox (Il ritorno d'Ulisse in patria by Monteverdi).
+Recordings: HMV (Incoronazione di Poppea by Monteverdi), Harmonia Mundi (J.S.
+Bach Cantatas, The Pilgrim's Progress by Ralph Vaughan Williams, Te Deum by H. Purcell, Songs of Dowland, Ward und Purcell), Vox (Il ritorno d'Ulisse in patria by Monteverdi).

 Contributed by